mkdoc/mkparse/README.md

 `start` and `end` line numbers.

-When a content block is encountered a string is pushed for inline content (between comments on a single-line or trailing content after multi-line), otherwise an array of lines is pushed.
+When a content block is encountered a string is pushed for inline content (between comments on a single-line or trailing content), otherwise an array of lines is pushed.

 ### Parser